zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/scylladb/_index.md

 ## Create a StorageClass for volume provisioning

-1. Check the cluster status:
+1. Use the following command to list the nodes in your cluster:

     ```text
     kubectl get nodes -o wide